Weekly Ways I’ve Used AI in Studio: Week 1

 Research what each agency needs in regard to media and image-making.

-Create a list of links to articles about current projects each agency is involved in to serve as project understanding for outreach.
+Create a list of links to articles about current projects each agency is involved in

 Evaluate my portfolio and business goals to determine the best working fit for respective projects.